yeti/manticore-iosviewfactory/README.md

 Here is a list of all possible intents :

 1. Intent to create a new Section or View in Section.
-View-Controller will be added to the history stack.
+   When intent is processed, the related View-Controller will be added to the history stack.

    | View1 | View2 | &nbsp;&nbsp;  &#10549;
    | View1 | View2 | newView |